anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

     <img width="400" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/infrastructure/real_time_serving.png">
 </div>

-- ✅&nbsp; can yield more up-to-date predictions which may can yield a more meaningful user experience, etc.
+- ✅&nbsp; can yield more up-to-date predictions which may yield a more meaningful user experience, etc.
 - ❌&nbsp; requires managed microservices to handle request traffic.
 - ❌&nbsp; requires real-time monitoring since input space in unbounded, which could yield erroneous predictions.

+!!! question "Real-time serving tasks"
+    In our example task for batch serving above, how can real-time serving significantly improve content recommendations?

+    ??? quote "Show answer"
+        With batch processing, we generate content recommendations for users offline using their history.
+These recommendations won't change until we process the batch the next day using the updated user features.
+But what is the user's taste significantly changes during the day (ex. user is searching for horror movies to watch).
+With real-time serving, we can use these recent features to recommend highly relevant content based on the immediate searches.

 > Besides wrapping our model(s) as separate, scalable microservices, we can also have a purpose-built model server to host our models.
 Model servers, such as [MLFlow](https://mlflow.org/){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, [RedisAI](https://oss.redislabs.com/redisai/){:target="_blank"} or [Nvidia's Triton](https://developer.nvidia.com/nvidia-triton-inference-server){:target="_blank"} inference server, provide a common interface to interact with models for inspection, inference, etc. In fact, modules like RedisAI can even offer added benefits such as data locality for super fast inference.